Why is My Refrigerator Not Cooling?

-With today’s prices, a warm fridge can also be very costly – leading to spoiled food or drinks, so what are the causes for a refrigerator that doesn’t cool?
+With today’s prices, a warm fridge can also be costly, leading to spoiled food or drinks.
+So, what are the causes of a refrigerator that doesn’t cool?

-Below we show you the most Common Refrigerator cooling problems and the best DIY methods to diagnose and repair any refrigerator by yourself.
+Today, we will show you the most common refrigerator cooling problems and the best DIY methods for diagnosing and repairing any refrigerator.

-4. Poor Ventilation – The outside air around the refrigerator is blocked.
-This can occur from cabinetry, side obstructions, or the front vent (floor) being blocked, which prevents air from flowing over the condenser coils.
+- Poor Ventilation – The outside air around the refrigerator is blocked.
+This can occur from cabinetry, side obstructions, or the blocked front vent (floor), which prevents air from flowing over the condenser coils.

-5. The Evaporator Fan Motor isn’t working – located in the Freezer compartment behind the rear (removable) panel, the evaporator motor and its fan blade are responsible for distributing g cold air throughout the freezer, which also cools the fridge.
-See How to Replace the Evaporator Fan Motor below.
+- The Evaporator Fan Motor isn’t working.
+It is in the freezer compartment behind the rear (removable) panel.
+The evaporator motor and its fan blade distribute cold air throughout the freezer, which also cools the fridge.
+See below for instructions on how to replace the evaporator fan motor.

-Troubleshooting refrigerator problems is not always easy, but understanding the dynamics of your freezer and fridge is a great place to start, and doing repairs yourself will save you considerable money.
+Troubleshooting refrigerator problems is not always easy, but understanding the dynamics of your freezer and fridge is a great place to start.
+Doing repairs yourself will save you considerable money.

 Diagnosing Refrigerator Problems:

-• Why is my freezer working, but the fridge won’t cool?
-One of the most common problems with refrigerators is when the Freezer is freezing, but the fridge is not cold.
-Another common issue is when the Refrigerator is Cold, but the freezer isn’t freezing.
+- Why is my freezer working, but the fridge won’t cool?
+One of the most common problems with refrigerators is when the Freezer freezes but is not cold.
+Another common issue is when the Refrigerator is Cold but the freezer isn’t freezing.

-• Suppose the evaporator coil and evaporator fan look good.
-In that case, the cooling problem could be from various issues, including a faulty compressor, a clogged condenser coil, or a malfunctioning thermostat.
+- Suppose the evaporator coil and evaporator fan look good.
+In that case, the cooling problem could be caused by various issues, including a faulty compressor, a clogged condenser coil, or a malfunctioning thermostat.

 How To Fix a Refrigerator That Isn’t Cooling

-There are several potential reasons why a refrigerator fails to keep your food and drinks cold.
-These are things to check if your refrigerator won’t cool.
+There are several potential reasons why a refrigerator fails to keep food and drinks cold.
+If your refrigerator won’t cool, check these things.

 Refrigerator Cooling Troubleshooting:

-1. First, make sure the refrigerator is Plugged in – All the way.
+- First, make sure the refrigerator is powered all the way.
 The power cord can easily be pulled loose when cleaning behind a fridge.

-2. If your fridge is plugged in – the light inside should turn On when you open the door (unless the bulb is burned out).
-If the bulb is burned out – replace it, giving yourself a spot-check that your refrigerator is powered on every time you open the door.
+- If your fridge is plugged in, the light inside should turn on when you open the door (unless the bulb is burned out).
+If the bulb is burned out, replace it, giving yourself a spot-check that your refrigerator is powered on every time you open the door.

-4. The vents in the freezer or boxes of frozen food or spare bags of ice do not block the vents in the freezer compartment.
+- The vents in the freezer, boxes of frozen food, or spare bags of ice do not block the vents in the freezer compartment.
 The air in your freezer flows freely to maintain a cold temperature.

-5. Be sure your thermostat has not been adjusted to a shallow setting by mistake.
-If the thermostat is malfunctioning, you can find simple-to-install replacement thermostats online.
+- Be sure your thermostat has not been mistakenly adjusted to a shallow setting.
+If it is malfunctioning, you can find simple-to-install replacement thermostats online.

 If the blade spins freely, but the fan motor isn’t working, See the DIY instructions: “How to replace Evaporator fan on Fridge” later in this article.